PixelArena: A benchmark for Pixel-Precision Visual Intelligence

-As we can see in Fig.~\ref{fig:best-gemini-pro} and Fig.~\ref{fig:worst-gemini-pro}, one subtle but noticeable difference is in the eye areas.
+\textbf{Better Prompts for \glspl{omm}:} As seen in Figs.~\ref{fig:best-gemini-pro} and ~\ref{fig:worst-gemini-pro}, one subtle but noticeable difference is in the eye areas.
 In reference masks, the masks for the eyes cover only the eyeballs, but in the predictions of \acrshort{geminipro}, the masks cover most of the periorbital regions.
-Such a difference may be due to our under-specification of the task, as in our prompt, we did not mention whether it should label only the eyeballs.
-If we provide instructions that are more detailed, we may be able to improve performance further.
+Such a difference may be due to our under-specification of the task, as we did not mention in our prompt whether it should label only the eyeballs.
+If we provide more detailed instructions, we may be able to improve performance further.